 - Players messing around with what does/doesn’t work.

 - PCs that excel at what they do, and not at what they don’t.

 However, there are some problems with Point Buy: It’s very easy to Powergame.
-Dumping points into the one score you’ll use the most, then balancing the rest until they’re at least 10 leaves you with 8 points to put elsewhere (cap of 15, fully balancing the rest results in: 15, 12, 12, 12, 11, 11) which results in no negatives, which can be annoying if you want just one check that your players aren’t good at.
-Lastly, some players might not know what they want to increase and what they want to decrease in order to make their character awesome.
-Oh, and you may be tempted to tell them what they need to make high, or low, but if you do that, you might as well do a Standard Array.
+Dumping points into the one score you’ll use the most, then balancing the rest until they’re at least 10 leaves you with 8 points to put elsewhere (cap of 15, fully balancing the rest results in 15, 12, 12, 12, 11, 11) which results in no negatives, which can be annoying if you want just one check that your players aren’t good at.
+Lastly, some players might not know what they want to increase and what they want to decrease to make their character awesome.
+Oh, and you may be tempted to tell them what they need to make high or low, but if you do that, you might as well do a Standard Array.
 Because nobody wants to be babysat, and babysitting players isn’t fun.